brandonmdz/brandonmdz/README.md

 - I'm not an expert in everything, but I've never shied away from learning new things…it's actually what I enjoy the most!.

+- Generally, I like to automate as much as possible… except for mate 🧉 some things deserve manual dedication.

 # Skills

 - Managing Docker.
 - Good knowledge of new technologies in general.
+(Terraform, Git, CI/CD pipelines, Grafana, etc).
 - Working with AWS and their important services.
+(EC2, RDS, EBS, S3, R53, etc).

 # Contact